QCHackers/tqec/docs/user_guide/terminology.rst

 Block
 -----

-Represents a block of quantum operations that are local in spacetime.
+Represents quantum operations that encode some logical properties and are local in spacetime.
 The quantum operations within the block are carefully designed to map logical operators in spacetime correctly.
 At the same time, these operations generate syndrome information that protects the logical data, ensuring fault tolerance.